jdgarwick/SonicPi/README.md

 someone else to control things for you, that's where the computer steps in.

-Let's explore FX!
-6.1 Adding FX

 # Adding FX

 In this section we'll look at a couple of FX: reverb and echo.
 We'll see how to use them, how to control their opts and how to chain them.

-Sonic Pi's FX system uses blocks.
-So if you haven't read section 5.1 you might want to take a quick look and then head back.

 ## Reverb